-First, secure permission from the Dean of Students' Office-Men's or Women's Division-and have this permission approved by the dean of the school in which you are enrolled.
+First, secure permission from the Dean of Students' Office -Men's or Women's Division-and have this permission approved by the dean of the school in which you are enrolled.
+Women students must have parental permission.
 Present this approved permission and your student fee receipt card to the Registration Office where you will receive an authorization which you must present to the Cashier's Office along with your student receipt for a refund of half your fees if you are withdrawing before midquarter.